FLAME: Frozen Large Language Models Enable Data-Efficient Language-Image Pre-training: Experiments

 \subsection{Datasets and Implementation Details}

 \paragraph{Dataset Details.} We use two primary datasets for language-image pre-training: CC3M~\cite{sharma2018cc} and YFCC15M~\cite{li2021declip}.
 Our ablation studies are primarily conducted using the CC3M dataset.
-Given the differences in the availability of web-crawled data, we re-implement the data synthesis pipeline from DreamLIP~\cite{zheng2024dreamlip} using MiniCPM-Llama3-V 2.5\footnote{\url{https://huggingface.co/openbmb/MiniCPM-Llama3-V-2_5}} to generate both long and short captions.
+Given the differences in the availability of web-crawled data, we re-implement the data synthesis pipeline from DreamLIP~\cite{zheng2024dreamlip}, using MiniCPM-Llama3-V 2.5 to generate both long and short captions.
+The prompts are aligned with DreamLIP's approach, i.e., ``Describe the image in detail/short."
 The raw captions are also included during training.
 All these datasets will be released to the community to benefit other research.

 \paragraph{Implementation Details.} Our method is implemented using OpenCLIP\footnote{\url{https://github.com/mlfoundations/open_clip}}~\cite{openclip} and trained on a single node equipped with 8 NVIDIA A800 GPUs.
 The evaluation follows the CLIP benchmark protocol\footnote{\url{https://github.com/LAION-AI/CLIP_benchmark}} or the respective official benchmark protocols.
-We use ViT-B/16~\cite{dosovitskiy2020vit, bai2024artrackv2} as the default visual encoder and Mistral-Nemo\footnote{\url{https://huggingface.co/mistralai/Mistral-Nemo-Instruct-2407}}~\cite{jiang2023mistral} as the default large language model (LLM).
+We use ViT-B/16~\cite{dosovitskiy2020vit, radford2021clip, bai2024artrackv2} as the default visual encoder and Mistral-Nemo ~\cite{jiang2023mistral} as the default large language model (LLM).
+For tasks with long text input, we simply calculate the average cosine similarity between an image embedding and multiple text embeddings, avoiding complex methods.
 For tasks with short text input, we apply a single prompt for inference, which is the first prompt at the scene level provided in the supplementary material.
 For a fair comparison with previous methods, we train all models for 32 epochs.
 Input images are resized to 224 $\times$ 224.
 The learnable temperature parameter $\tau$ is initialized to 0.07.
 More detailed hyper-parameters are provided in the supplementary material.